Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Greeting

 Meowing is a common way that cats greet their owners.
 If you have just returned home after a long day, your cat may run up to you and meow repeatedly.
-This is just his way of saying “hello.”
+This is just their way of saying “hello.”

 2. Wanting Attention